You’ve made your campaign, shared it, and now you’re ready to add a bank account to receive the funds you raised.

 - Personal or Organization: “Personal” means that an individual will be withdrawing to their own bank account.
 “Organization” will set a company up to add their bank account.
 Learn more about organization withdrawals here.

-If you created a charity campaign, which is connected to the PayPal Giving Fund or were prompted to set up a Stripe account, withdrawals are set up differently.
-You can read more about Stripe here and certified charity campaign withdrawals here.
+If you created a certified charity campaign, which is connected to the PayPal Giving Fund you may not need to withdraw.
+Read more about the certified charity campaign and the PayPal Giving fund enrollment process here.

 If you’re not using Stripe or the PayPal Giving Fund, but you still don’t see an "Organization" option, please reach out to us if you need help adding organization information to your account.